simple-acme/simple-acme.github.io/reference/plugins/installation/index.md

 ## Multiple
 More than one plugin can run by choosing them in order of execution.
-In interactive mode you will be asked, for unattended mode you can provide a comma separated list, e.g. `--installation certificatestore,pemfiles`
+In interactive mode you will be asked, for unattended mode you can provide a comma separated list, e.g. `--installation script,iis`

-## Default (default settings)
+## Default
-In default settings mode the default installation plugin is [IIS Web](/reference/plugins/installation/iisweb).
+In interactive mode the default installation plugin is [IIS](/reference/plugins/installation/iis).
 This can be changed in [settings.json](/reference/settings).

-## Default (full options / unattended)
-In full options and unattended modes there are **no** default installation steps, which is equivalent to `--installation none`.
-This can be changed in [settings.json](/reference/settings).
+In unattended mode, using `--source iis` will also imply `--installation iis`, which can be counter-acted by explicitly providing `--installation none`.
+When using another source (e.g. `--source manual`), there is **no** default installation step, so `--installation iis` has to be explicitly provided in such cases.
+The default installation steps can be changed in [settings.json](/reference/settings).
-You can to explicitly choose them from the interface or using the `--installation` switch.